salman-farooq-sh/2fa/README.md

 # Two-Factor/Multi-Factor Authentication: A Complete Front-End and Back-End Guide Using the MERN Stack and Google Authenticator

 Two-Factor Authentication (2FA), also called Multi-Factor Authentication (MFA), is an open-source standard that greatly enhances user security while being pretty straightforward to implement.
 Many of the world’s top websites employ this simple yet powerful security measure when logging-in their users.

 ## How does it work?

-In addition to the usual ID and password pair, you are required to provide an additional secret code, usually 6-digits, to login which you obtain from an authenticator application (e.g. [Google Authenticator](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2) or [this Chrome extension](https://chrome.google.com/webstore/detail/authenticator/bhghoamapcdpbohphigoooaddinpkbai)) installed in your phone or web browser which you have registered with the platform or website you are logging into by simply scanning a QR code.
+In addition to the usual ID and password pair, you are required to provide an additional secret code, usually 6-digit long, to login which you obtain from an authenticator application (e.g. [Google Authenticator](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2) or [this Chrome extension](https://chrome.google.com/webstore/detail/authenticator/bhghoamapcdpbohphigoooaddinpkbai)) installed in your phone or web browser which you have registered with the platform or website you are logging into by simply scanning a QR code.
 After the initial registration step, the authenticator app doesn’t even need to be online to give you the required secret OTP.
 Magic!
 Right?

 As it is with all things in computer science, it turns out it is not magic, rather it is only some solid logic.
 At the heart of 2FA/MFA, the kind we are going to implement, are two cryptographic algorithms.
 The first algorithm when simplified takes as input three things: